 Look up the composer's worklist in Oxford Music Online (available on our Databases page).
 The composer's collected edition(s) will be cited at the top of the worklist.

 Foreign terms you may see that mean "collected edition": Werke, Samtliche Werke, Gesamtausgabe, Opere, Oeuvres.

 How do I find out if ZSR Library owns a collected edition for my composer?

 See the tabs above for a list of the collected editions we own.
-The list provides a link to the Library’s catalog record.
 There, you can find out:

 How do I find a specific work in a composer’s collected edition?

 Check the composer's worklist in Oxford Music Online (available on our Databases page).
 For each work, the volume number in the collected edition is given.

 Online versions will have their own hyperlinked table of contents.